QYLexpired/Neo/README.md

 - Redesigned Select form styles
 - Fixed an issue where the top bar could not be dragged in some cases
 - Fixed an issue where breadcrumb buttons were unclickable when viewing documents in fullscreen
-- Texture-custom image supports setting image fill mode (proportional scaling, tiling)
+- Custom image texture supports setting image fill mode (proportional scaling, tiling)
 - Fixed issue where shortcuts were repeatedly registered when switching back to Neo from other themes
 - Improved robustness of menu item styles
 - Optimized export interface styles